-I have read many thousands of books and I have written about 30.
+I have read hundreds of books and I have written about 35, give or take a few.
 Here are some of the books I have written and/or edited:

 Very Heath Robinson (published by Sheldrake Press, 4 May 2017)